MeltwaterArchive/storyplayer/modules/assertions/assertsArray.md

 _assertsArray()_ allows you to test a PHP array, and to compare it against another PHP array.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\ArrayExpects_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\AssertsArray_.

 ## Behaviour And Return Codes